GiuseppeEsposito98/ScalableGPUMonitoring/README.md

 # ScalableGPUMonitoring
 This repo serves as a tool for simultaneously monitoring the behavior of an application for the stress induced by the device self-heating.
+To do so, we combine internal events measurements with operative telemetry to effectively measure the stress induced by different parallel workloads on GPUs.
+The proposed solution combines workload profiling with the online monitoring of system telemetry parameters.
+In particular, the profiling analysis describes the use of GPU resources by evaluating internal hardware events through the integrated and accessible Performance Counters (PCs) in a GPU.
+Moreover, the telemetry parameters provide the thermal, power, and clock frequency variables, resulting from executing parallel workloads that serve for monitoring the hardware internal state.

 ## Prerequisites
 At the current repo status, this tool supports only versions of cuda 12.x